Technical Advisory

 • Pilot with limited scope to reduce risk.

-• Incremental expansion with shared governance standards.
+• Incremental expansion with governance standards.

 • Comprehensive testing: unit, integration, end‑to‑end.